Lakshay-13/Lakshay-13.github.io/README.md

 # Lakshay Chawla - Personal Portfolio

-This repository contains the source code for my personal portfolio website, hosted on GitHub Pages.
-The site showcases my work as a Data Scientist specializing in Physics-Informed Neural Networks (PINNs) and AI research.
+This repository contains the source code for my personal portfolio website, showcasing my work as a Data Scientist specializing in Physics-Informed Neural Networks (PINNs) and AI research.

+## About Me

+I'm a Data Scientist intrigued by the possibilities of transforming our brains with AI.
+Currently pursuing a Master of Technology in Artificial Intelligence at IIT Jodhpur, with experience at Harvard SEAS and various research positions.

-## Structure
+## Projects

-- `index.html`: Main landing page
-- `css/styles.css`: Custom styles using Tailwind CSS
-- `js/main.js`: JavaScript for interactive elements
-- `images/`: Directory containing image assets
-- `projects/`: Directory for project showcase pages
-- `publications/`: Directory for academic publications
+- NeuroDiffHub: A platform for PINNs solvers

-## Technologies Used

-- HTML5
+- Applications of PINNs
-- Tailwind CSS
+- Spectral Analysis of crops
+- Yield prediction of crops across Santiago
+- Understanding LLMs (Course development)

+## Skills

+- Physics Informed Neural Networks (PINNs)
+- Machine Learning and Artificial Intelligence
-- JavaScript (ES6+)
+- Data Science
-- GitHub Pages for hosting
+- Python, Hive, Hadoop, SQL

+## Fun Fact

+I have interests in behavioral economics, strategic gaming, and clinical psychology.
+I also enjoy writing and music.

+For more information, please visit my website: [lakshay-13.github.io](https://lakshay-13.github.io)